JNYH/Face_Recognition/README.md

 ## Install your face recognition libraries
-In order to perform face recognition with Python and OpenCV, there is a need to install three additional libraries:
+In order to perform face recognition with Python and OpenCV, there is a need to install these libraries:

 The *dlib* library, maintained by Davis King, contains our implementation of “deep metric learning” which is used to construct our face embeddings used for the actual recognition process.
 Davis has provided a ResNet-based siamese network that is super useful for face recognition tasks.
 More details: https://pyimagesearch.com/2017/03/13/an-interview-with-davis-king-creator-of-the-dlib-toolkit/